wpilibsuite/GradleRIO/README.md

 ## Using alternate garbage collector

 GradleRIO has built in settings for several different garbage collectors.
 The G1 Garbage Collector was used for 2023.
 The Serial Garbage Collector is used for 2024.
 A list of all Garbage Collectors and settings that GradleRIO has built-in support for setting is available at: https://github.com/wpilibsuite/GradleRIO/blob/main/src/main/java/edu/wpi/first/gradlerio/deploy/systemcore/GarbageCollectorType.java.
-To use another Garbage Collector, in the FRCJavaArtifact block, add `gcType = ` and set it to the value found in the `GarbageCollectorType` enum.
+To use another Garbage Collector, in the WPILibJavaArtifact block, add `gcType = ` and set it to the value found in the `GarbageCollectorType` enum.

 The `Other` `gcType` can be used for complete customization

-1. Set `gcType = 'Other'` in the FRCJavaArtifact block
+1. Set `gcType = 'Other'` in the WPILibJavaArtifact block
-2. Add the appropriate jvmArg for the Garbage Collector and settings in the FRCJavaArtifact.
+2. Add the appropriate jvmArg for the Garbage Collector and settings in the WPILibJavaArtifact.
 For the default G1 settings:
    ```
    jvmArgs.add("-XX:+UseG1GC")
    jvmArgs.add("-XX:MaxGCPauseMillis=1")